julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 It’s remembering that **numbers are not the body — time is**.

 Herbs, rituals, and social structures were designed to **support transitions, not flatten them**.

+In many cultures, transitions were also socially managed through ritual and courtship structures rather than medical suppression, as seen in **[Traditional Courtship and Love Rites](/balkan-courtship-love-rites/)**.

 ---